mapzen/styleguide/README.md

 ### MPZN

 These are Javascript APIs without UI components under MPZN name space.

 #### MPZN.trackevent
-`MPZN.trackevent`is a wrapper for customized Google analytics event.
+`MPZN.trackevent`is a wrapper for customized Google Analytics event.
+You can initialize `MPZN.trackevent` with your own Google Analytics value.
+Google Anlyatics value is going to be sent with the initialization of `MPZN.trackevent`.
-##### Creation

 ```
 MPZN.trackevent(category, action, label, value)